What You Need to Know About Online Coaching

 Let’s lay it all out.

-1. Doing Your Workouts is Implied
+1. Showing up for your Workouts is Implied

-You hired me to coach and guide you — not to chase you down to train.
 Following the program is ultimately your responsibility, and that includes logging your workouts, tracking your weights and reps, and sharing your feedback.
 These actions help me help you.

 If you’re not consistently showing up, putting in the work, and recording your progress, the results will reflect that.
 The program works — but only if it’s followed.